 II.
 By PIN

-If the new device supports Wi-Fi Protected Setup and the PIN method, you can add it to the network by PIN with the following two methods.
+If the wireless adapter supports Wi-Fi Protected Setup or Quick Secure Setup and the PIN method, you can add it to the network by PIN with the following two methods.

 Method One: Enter the PIN into my Router